TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 		*	Were there any error messages?
 What do they mean?
 	    *	Did anyone use more than one variable?
 	* Let students know about
-		*	Review concepts so far: **variables, interpreter, terminal, string, integer, run, output, swapping**
+		*	Review concepts so far: **variables, interpreter, terminal, string, integer, float, run, output, variable swapping**

 ###Accomodation/Differentiation

 [Do Now]:worksheet.md
 [Magic Genie Lab]:lab.md